-The signs and symptoms of bacterial food poisoning usually start within a few hours after you eat the contaminated food, but may take as long as a few days, depending upon which bacteria are making you sick.
-Food poisoning signs and symptoms include:
+The signs and symptoms of bacterial food poisoning, or 'foodborne illness,' include digestive system complaints and usually start within a few hours after you eat contaminated food.
+But they may take as long as a few days to start, depending on which bacteria are making you sick.

 - abdominal cramps

 Infants and young children, pregnant women, elderly people, and people with weakened immune systems need medical attention for food poisoning.
 Anyone else should seek medical treatment if the food poisoning signs don't improve in a day or two.

 The number of cases of food poisoning goes up during the summer months when the bacteria grow faster in the warmer temperatures.
 Since summer is a great time for picnics and barbecues, be sure to follow food safety rules for transporting and storing foods outdoors.

 - Wash your hands before cooking, before serving and before eating meals.